SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

    a blind signature on the credit value and a client-chosen nullifier, producing a credit token.

-3. **Spending**: To spend credits, the client reveals the nullifier and proves possession of a valid token with sufficient balance.
-The issuer verifies the proof, checks the nullifier hasn't been used before, and issues a new token for any remaining balance, which remains hidden from the issuer.
+3. **Spending**: To spend credits, the client reveals a nullifier and proves possession of a valid token associated with that nullifier having sufficient balance.
+The issuer verifies the proof, checks the nullifier hasn't been used        before, and issues a new token (which remains hidden from the issuer) for any
+   remaining balance.

 ## Design Goals